 How long does treatment take?

-It takes about 12 months from the initial assessment to the time when the artificial teeth image003or dentures are finally attached to the implants.
+It takes about 12 months from the initial assessment to the time when the artificial teeth or dentures are finally attached to the implants.
 However, if only the lower jaw is involved then it may only take around 5 months.

 A lot depends on how complicated your treatment is.
 Your dentist will be able to give you a timetable once the surgery has been done.